10 Best Clamp Meters of 2023 – Reviews & Top Picks

 7. Klein Tools Electrical Clamp Meters

 Klein is a well-known name in electrical tools, so we expected quite a bit from this meter.
-It did look good on paper with quite a few excellent features packed in.
-In our testing though, it didn’t live up to our expectations from Klein.
-We did really like the receptacle tester that makes it easy to determine whether or not a circuit is active, and which breaker any given outlet is on.
+It did look good on paper, with quite a few excellent features packed in.
+In our testing, it didn’t live up to our expectations from Klein.
+We did like the receptacle tester that makes it easy to determine whether or not a circuit is active and which breaker any given outlet is on.
 The line splitter lets you draw up to 15 amps without splitting the power cord it’s carried on.
 These were great features, but not everything was great.

-This multimeter does not have true RMS capability, which is disappointing given the price.
-It also requires three AAA batteries instead of the two that we’ve become accustomed to on other units.
-Both of these would be excusable though if the CL110KIT was consistent and accurate.
-In our testing, the readings were inconsistent at best, not being accurate enough for our needs.
-This is one of the most important traits in a multimeter and the Klein doesn’t do well in this department.
+This multimeter does not have true RMS capability, which is disappointing, given the price.
+It also requires three AAA batteries instead of the two we’ve become accustomed to on other units.
+Both of these would be excusable if the CL110KIT were consistent and accurate.
+In our testing, the readings were inconsistent at best and were not accurate enough for our needs.
+This is one of the most essential traits in a multimeter, and the Klein doesn’t do well in this department.
 For these reasons, this meter doesn’t quite make it into the upper reaches of this list.

 8. Voltcraft VC330 Current Clamp Meter

 Voltcraft has built a pretty decent clamp meter in the VC330, though it doesn’t do quite enough to get it into our top recommendations.
-The 10-megohm max resistance is quite respectable and much higher than many of the other clamp style meters that we tested.
-Even better, this multimeter has true RMS capabilities, something that we are impressed to see on a meter at this price point.
+The 10-megohm max resistance is quite respectable and much higher than many of the other clamp-style meters that we tested.
+Even better, this multimeter has true RMS capabilities, which we are impressed to see on a meter at this price point.

 Though we were happy with some of the functionality that the VC330 provides, we weren’t very thrilled with the small size of the clamp.
 This was the smallest opening that we tested at a mere 17 mm.
-If that were the only issue though, this meter would certainly rate higher on our list.
+If that were the only issue, this meter would undoubtedly rate higher on our list.
 However, it also picks up far too many ghost readings.
 This is something that we really couldn’t get over since it can completely throw off your measurements.
-Those measurements also only read to 2,000 counts, our final complaint about this multimeter.
-While it’s still a solid unit, we suggest picking something a bit more reliable with a larger clamp instead.
+Those measurements also only read to 2,000 counts.
+While it’s still a solid unit, we suggest picking something more reliable with a larger clamp.